-Combined with new ethics and environmental rules which demand more responsible means of production and manufacturing, we will see an increase in the range of treatments created with almost zero impact.
+Combined with new ethics and environmental rules, which demand more responsible means of production and manufacturing, we will see an increase in the range of treatments created with almost zero impact.
 We are about to experience a brand new, brave blue world – let’s enjoy it.

 FATIH DOGAN, GENERAL MANAGER, CALIK DENIM

-We are currently in a price-oriented market for denim due to the sector receiving significant investment resulting in surplus capacity and subsequently high costs and prices.
+We are currently in a price-oriented market for denim due to the sector receiving significant investment, resulting in surplus capacity and subsequently high costs and prices.
 The strategies we believe to be key to reinvigorating the denim market and moving away from this price-led approach are as follows.

-Firstly, we need to focus on product differentiation, including value-added and sustainable products, as well as prioritiz investment in research and development.
+Firstly, we need to focus on product differentiation, including value-added and sustainable products, as well as prioritizing investment in research and development.
 For product differentiation, it’s vital to expand the uses for denim beyond the fashion industry.
-In terms of production and distribution strategies, sustainability is hugely important to move denim into the future, responding to changing demands of the consumers and the planet itself.
+In terms of production and distribution strategies, sustainability is hugely important to move denim into the future, responding to the changing demands of the consumers and the planet itself.

-Then, in terms of communication strategies we believe in the power of collaboration, both within and outside the sector; providing the power to act and communicate together, to help drive change and create a wider impact both within and beyond the denim industry – by working with universities, brands and developing non-profit initiatives.
+Then, in terms of communication strategies, we believe in the power of collaboration, both within and outside the sector; providing the power to act and communicate together, to help drive change and create a wider impact both within and beyond the denim industry – by working with universities, brands and developing non-profit initiatives.

 CARMEN SILLA, MARKETING MANAGER, JEANOLOGIA

 It is true that we are facing overproduction, but consumers still love authentic blue jeans.
-To build a brighter future and to sustain the blue jean legend, in Jeanologia we are working hard on 3 concepts:
+To build a brighter future, and to sustain the blue jean legend, in Jeanologia we are working hard on 3 concepts:

 A complete elimination of water and toxic chemistry on 100% of global jeans production.
 Our aim is to “dehydrate” and “detox” the global jeans production by 2025.
 If as an industry we achieve this goal, the new generation will understand that we are still rebels and will be proud to wear jeans.

-Making mass customization a reality on blue jeans laser technologies.
+Making mass customization a reality on blue jeans through laser technologies.

-Introducing a new sourcing model that combines production in low-cost labor, dutyfree zones and finishing near the consumer in America, Europe, China and Japan.
+Introducing a new sourcing model that combines production in low-cost labor, duty-free zones and finishing near the consumer in America, Europe, China and Japan.
 All of this is already possible thanks to technologies like laser, ‘G2 Ozone’, ‘eFlow’ or ‘H2 Zero’.

 For the first time in history we have the necessary technology that allows us to make short and fast series, making it possible to produce what sells instead of selling what is produced.